 Demographics come into play when it comes to the types of policies that are available to you.
-You may qualify for different plans depending on your income and where you live.
+Depending on your income and where you live, you may qualify for different plans.

 - Average Household Income: The average household income in Kansas is $82,103.
 The median household income is $61,091.

 - Median Age Range: The median age range is 36.9 years.

 - Education: In Kansas, 91.4% of residents have a high school or higher education.
 There is 33.9% of residents have a Bachelor’s degree or higher.

 What Type Of Health Insurance Marketplace Does Kansas Have?

 Kansas uses the federally run health insurance exchange.
 Seven insurers are offering 2022 plans in the exchange.
 This allows residents to obtain health insurance in Kansas.

 How many people are insured through the Kansas health insurance Marketplace?